Sivasagar: Air

 Jorhat Airport located at Jorhat, 75 km away from Sivasagar.
 Another option for getting here is via Dibrugarh Airport, located at a distance of 95 km from the city.

 Rail

 Sibsagar Town railway station serves the town.
-The nearest railway junction on the Tinsukia-Guwahati sector of the Northeast Frontier Railways is Simaluguri Junction, 16 kilometers (9.9 mi) from Sivasagar.
+The nearest railway junction on the Lumding–Dibrugarh section of the Northeast Frontier Railways is Simaluguri Junction, 16 kilometers (9.9 mi) from Sivasagar.
 Buses ply regularly from Simaluguri towards Sivasagar.
 It is approximately a half-hour bus ride from Simaluguri town.

 Road

 Sivasagar is well connected by road with the rest of the state.
+The National Highway (NH-37) or the Assam Trunk Road runs through the district.
 State-run buses connect it to Guwahati, Dibrugarh, and Jorhat from the Assam State Transport Corporation's (ASTC) bus station in Sivasagar.
 Private buses are also available.
 Taxis are also available for hire.
 Auto-rickshaws and other modes of transport are available in and around the town.
 Cheaper modes of transport, like Tata Magic and Tempos, are available through Nazira, Mechagarh and Joysagar to Sivasagar.